 Nursing is an ancient profession, but orthopedic nursing dates back to Victorian England.
 The field’s founder, Dame Agnes Hunt, was a nurse who found herself chronically suffering from septic arthritis in her hip.
-Because Hunt understood the trials of living with constant musculoskeletal pain, she decided to spend her career trying to improve the lives of both soldiers who had been injured and children who had been crippled or otherwise affected by orthopedic conditions.
+Hunt understood the trials of living with constant musculoskeletal pain.
+So, she spend her career improving the lives of both injured soldiers and crippled children affected by orthopedic conditions.
 Today, the field has expanded to include a variety of subspecialties and practice settings.

 There are also options available for those who want to enter a subspecialty within the field.
-Two advanced nursing certifications are available: that of Orthopedic Nurse Practitioner (ONP-C) and Orthopedic Clinical Nurse Specialist (OCNS-C).
+Two advanced nursing certifications are the Orthopedic Nurse Practitioner (ONP-C) and Orthopedic Clinical Nurse Specialist (OCNS-C).
 For many, the optimal career path involves working as an OCN and then moving to one or both of the advanced certifications.

 Because there are so many settings where orthopedic nurses work, job responsibilities can vary greatly.
 While many orthopedic nurses work on staff at a hospital or other practice, some may choose to work in management, whether that management is of nursing staff or of an entire practice.

 This is a specialty that can involve any number of work settings.
-Because there are patients with orthopedic issues in all phases of life – everyone from newborns to the elderly can suffer – these nurses are needed in a variety of settings.
-In addition, musculoskeletal problems range from acute, life-threatening injuries to the long-term pain in need of management.
+Patients have orthopedic issues in all phases of life, from newborns to the elderly.
+Therefore, orthopedic nurses work in a variety of settings.
+In addition, musculoskeletal problems range from acute, life-threatening injuries to long-term pain in need of management.

-As mentioned earlier, work responsibilities in this field can vary greatly depending on what an orthopedic nurse chooses as his or her specialty.
-On the acute-injury end of the spectrum, nurses are needed in ERs, trauma units, and operating rooms, where they can assist physicians and also remain attuned to the pain-management needs of the patient.
+As mentioned earlier, work responsibilities vary and depend on what an orthopedic nurse chooses as a specialty.
+In acute-injury care nurses work in ERs, trauma units, and operating rooms.
+In these settings, they assist physicians and also provide pain management to the patient.

-Because several types of cancer can adversely affect bone health and musculoskeletal comfort, these nurses also can be found in oncology departments.
-Nurses who deal with orthopedic issues on a less acute scale work in gerontology and rehabilitation units, and they may even work for home health agencies.
-In this capacity, an orthopedic nurse is dispatched to the home of a client, where he or she provides medical care and helps to monitor and alleviate orthopedic pain.
+Several types of cancer adversely affect bone health and musculoskeletal comfort.
+So, orthopedic nurses also work in oncology departments and treat cancer patients.
+Nurses who deal with orthopedic issues on a less acute scale work in gerontology and rehabilitation units.
+They may even work for home health agencies.
+In this capacity, orthopedic nurses visit patients in their homes and provide medical care.
+Additionally, they monitor and alleviate orthopedic pain.

 For those who want to work as educators, working at a college or university teaching nursing may be an option.
-Some nurses who choose this path opt to get additional graduate degrees, and many work clinically before beginning work as an educator.
+Some nurses who choose this path opt to get additional graduate degrees, and many work clinically before beginning work as a nurse educator.

-Though membership in a professional society is not necessarily required, many orthopedic nurses will opt to join the National Association of Orthopedic Nurses, or NAON.
-Members of this association are better equipped to stay up-to-date with the latest trends in the field.
+Membership in a professional society is not required.
+However, many orthopedic nurses join the National Association of Orthopedic Nurses or NAON.
+The association helps members stay up-to-date with the latest trends in the field.
 They also receive the NAON journal.

-In addition, the NAON has several committees and task forces designed to help advance the field as well as help individual nurses to succeed.
-The NAON Early Career Nurse Committee exists so that nurses who have just begun work in the field can be assured that their voices are heard in the national orthopedic nursing conversation.
-In addition, it also provides resources, including mentorships, to encourage and support those new to the field.
+In addition, the NAON has several committees and task forces designed to help advance the field as well as help individual nurses succeed.
+The NAON Early Career Nurse Committee ensures that new nurses have a voice in the national orthopedic nursing conversation.
+In addition, it also provides resources and mentorships to encourage and support those new to the field.